-In the meantime of this 1950s era, this Chart is also available for private and public sector as the name of Critical Path Mathod.
+In the meantime of this 1950s era, this Chart is also available for the private and public sectors in the name of the Critical Path Method.

 However, Pert Chart can conduct 3 types of evaluations for the time needed to complete a project that is;

 - The most suitable and accurate time needed to complete tasks

 - The long-term time period required to complete all tasks

 The Objective of Using PERT Charts